The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 Step 1: Prospect fills out your intake form.
 Audity auto-enriches their company profile using web scraping, pulling in website data, competitive intelligence, and technology signals.

 Step 2: The platform scores intake completeness.
 You can see at a glance whether you have enough information to run a productive discovery call, or whether you need to request more context first.
-This is where pre-qualifying clients before discovery becomes systematic instead of gut-feel.

 Step 3: Discovery agenda generates automatically.
 Based on intake data plus web intelligence, you get a structured discovery call agenda ready for review.

 Step 4: You (or your team member) runs the call.
 With a tailored agenda in hand, the conversation is focused and productive from minute one.
+Role-specific interview questionnaires handle the deeper stakeholder interviews that follow.

 Step 5: Activity logging captures what happened.
 Notes, decisions, and follow-ups are tracked against the client profile, so nothing falls through the cracks.